hakrrr/I-HGG/README.md

 2. Python 3.5.2 (newer versions such as 3.6.8 should work as well)
 3. MuJoCo == 1.50 (see instructions on https://github.com/openai/mujoco-py)
 4. Install requirements
-5. Download the directory 'data' from [link] and place it into the root directory
+5. Download the directory 'data' from [https://syncandshare.lrz.de/getlink/fiMKUN6s6mENZfDh3MQkcSR1/] and place it into the project root directory
 ```bash
 pip install -r requirements.txt
 ```